AnonymousPlanet/thgtoa/guide.md

 There are some not so easy ways[^108] to disable the Intel IME on some CPUs and you should do so if you can.
 For some AMD laptops, you can disable it within the BIOS settings.

-We will try to mitigate this issue in this guide by recommending the use of a dedicated anonymous laptop for your sensitive activities that will only be used from an anonymous public network.
+We will try to mitigate this issue in this guide by recommending the use of virtual machines on a dedicated anonymous laptop for your sensitive activities that will only be used from an anonymous public network.

 ## Your Cloud backups/sync services: